palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 And how does the story end?
 All of the research and work required to tame the source data is then discarded or kept locked away.

 The pathetic result: Every newcomer must craft virtually identical tools for downloading, transforming and cleaning the same data.
-And no matter how many analysts do it, the hurdles remains the same height.

 This has to change.
 It’s a waste of time, energy and money so behind the times that even broadsheet newspaper reporters, a faction with revanchist delusions on par with the Putin administration, [see the problem](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html?_r=0).